salam089/wordpress-visual-comoposer-extension/README.md

-# wordpress-visual-comopser-extension
+# Welcome to Wordpress Visual Composer Menu Replace Extension
 This is an extension of wordpress visual comoper.
 This plugins will help to replace the wordpress menu with the page builder.

-### Welcome to Wordpress Visual Composer Menu Replace Extension
+### About wordpress visual comopser xtension
 Wordpress visual composer is a great things to page design.
 It has lot of functionalities but sometimes we faces the problem when come the question to replace wp menu any where in my wp page- replace the menu just after top content of a page and then others content of that page. wordpress-visual-comopser-extension plugins will help you to solve this.

 ### Installment